gurple/hostosx/README.md

 # hostosx
-Use the native MacOS X/macOS mechanisms to perform forward and reverse DNS lookups.
+Use the native MacOS X/macOS mechanisms to perform forward and reverse DNS lookups on the command-line.